LiberateGames/liberate-unity/README.md

  - In Unity, unzip your LiberateGames.zip under the Assets folder.

 3. Open the window
- - Window > UnityKnowLang > AI Chat Interface
+ - Window > LiberateGames > Agent Interface

 4. Start UI generation
  - Describe your UI in natural language and generate!